jshor/symbology/docs/reference/one-dimensional.md

 }, '[01]98898765432106[3202]012345[15]991231')
 ```

-:::warning Important
+:::tip Note
   * AIs should be encased in square brackets (`[...]`) in the input data.
-This will be converted to (rounded brackets) before it is included in the human readable text attached to the symbol.
+This will be converted to parentheses (`(...)`) before it is included in the human readable text attached to the symbol.
+    * Parentheses (`(...)`) can be included in the encoding data if desired.
   * GTIN data (AI `01`) should also include the check digit data.
-  * Fixed length data should be entered at the appropriate length for correct EncodingMode.
+  * Fixed length data should be entered at the appropriate length for correct encoding.
-  * GS1-128 does not support extended ASCII characters.
-Check digits for GTIN data (AI `01`) are not generated and must be included in the input data.
 :::

 ### EAN-14